-The Western Rural Development Center is excited to present the Community Development Extension Institute.
+The Western Rural Development Center was excited to present the Community Development Extension Institute.
 Designed for practitioners in not-for-profit organizations, private consulting firms, cooperative extension, and state, regional, and local governments throughout the western U.S. who have a community development component to their work.

 CDEI is pleased to introduce you to our event sponsors.
 We encourage you to learn more about them by visiting their websites.